birdup000/poe-server/README.md

 This project is a FastAPI-based application that generates AI-generated responses using the Poe API Wrapper (https://github.com/ading2210/poe-api).

+# Disclaimer
+The use of the Poe Server and the api wrapper is at your own risk.
+We are not responsible for any damages or losses that may occur as a result of your use of the server or API.
+This includes, but is not limited to, damage to your computer, loss of data, or violation of the Terms of Service (TOS) for the server or API.

+We do not endorse or promote the use of the server or API in any way that violates the TOS.
+If you use the server or API in a way that violates the TOS, you may be subject to disciplinary action by the developers of the server or API.
+This may include, but is not limited to, loss of your account or proxy provider.

+Please use the server and API responsibly and in accordance with the TOS for the server and API.
+If you have any questions or concerns, please contact the developers of the server or API by opening an issue on this Github repo.

 # Project Status

 ![API Wrapper Status](https://img.shields.io/badge/API%20Wrapper-Broken-red)